 Please note; The colours in my photographs of the Elephants at sunset are not enhanced in any way (other than shooting with minus compensation).
 The colours are real.
 Come and see for yourself.
 You will not be disappointed.

 The Crocodiles are equally impressive.
 They tend to haul themselves out of the water and sit on banks about two feet above the water.
 The sides of our boat are less than two feet tall.
 You can rest your wide-angle lens on the side of the boat and photograph these killing machines from two to three metres away.
 Some will have their mouths wide open and will be directly facing you.
 You can focus on their tonsils with no trouble at all.
 You can also take close-up details of their legs or tail sections.
 And all this at their eye level – or even lower if you wish.
 Some of the Crocodiles are huge, and some no more than a foot long.
 There are almost as many Monitor Lizards as Crocodiles, so getting some great shots of those guys is also relatively easy.

 Buffalos, Hippos & Antelopes

 There are huge numbers of Buffalo here.
 One herd is more than 800 strong.
 You can photograph these in all sorts of poses.
 Egrets and Oxpeckers are always close by.
 The Buffalo will also cross the river at times.
 Hippos will never be far away.
 Usually in the water and sometimes grazing on the riverbanks.
 We witnessed a number of play-fights in the water, and they are very entertaining at times.
 There are several different types of Antelope here.
 The rare Puku is difficult to find elsewhere.
 The Sable Antelopes, Kudu and the Roan Antelopes are equally impressive.
 The best chance to find these is mid morning as the visit the river to drink.
 Impalas are plentiful.
 Waterbuck and Red Lechwe are always present.
-The Tsessebes are less frequently spotted.
+The Tsessebe is less frequently spotted.

 This is the first time I have come across these stunningly beautiful birds.
 I spent quite a lot of my recce photographing them.
 Getting good shots of the birds on the sand or taking off and landing is not too difficult.
 Actually getting a pin-sharp shot of them skimming is not as easy.
 Their bottom beak is an inch or so longer than their top beak.
 They fly a few inches above the water with their bottom beak actually in the water.
 When they make contact with a fish they snap shut and hopefully return to land with a fish.
 Their failure rate is quite high, as was mine, initially, when trying to capture this scenario.
 I finally got what I wanted.
 Persistence usually brings just rewards.
-There is a small colony at Kasane and a much larger one near to the Carmine Bee-eaters’ nesting site.

 We regularly photographed three species of Kingfishers.
 Pied Kingfishers are everywhere.
 We usually start about 10 metres away and let the boat drift towards them.
 We sometimes end up filling the frame with a 300mm lens.
 They are often incredibly tolerant of our boat and almost refuse to fly.
 Of course they always do at some stage, and you should easily capture a Kingfisher in flight during your safari.
 The Giant Kingfishers and the Malachite Kingfishers are both really stunning subjects.
 Both of these species were found at Kasane on most days.
 The Giant Kingfisher is quite plain when perched, but really colourful when in flight.
 The Malachite is always colourful -whatever position you find it in.
-The Giant Kingfisher is also present near to the Carmine Bee-eater’s nesting site.

 African Darters, Egrets, Cormorants, Herons